sparshak7/commerceStop/README.md

 ## Current Bugs

 - **Pagination Bug**: In some pages, the pagination breaks and total amount in a page is displayed incorrectly.

+- **Email Issues**: Currently, receipts are not being sent to the user's mail after purchase.
+I am still working on Resend & React Email so I'll try to fix it ASAP.

 ## Contact